An internal link is a hyperlink that connects content in different pages on your WordPress website or domain.

 Websites are supposed to provide users with the content they are searching for.
 Offering users easier access to other sections of your website that contain more of the content they are searching for not only improves the quality of your website, it also creates a better experience for your users.

 Creating a better experience for users means that visitors stay longer on your site and visit more of your web pages.
-In a well-planned website, this can easily result in more sales or sales enquiries.
+In a well-thought-out content strategy, this can lead to improved sales conversions.

 It’s important to make sure that the information you are linking together is relevant for your users.
 For example, it makes sense to add links on your company page to your about us page.

 Benefit Of Using Internal Content Links #2 – Improve Your SEO Results